davidateeyore/GerbClock/README.md

 At last!
 I started using a better version of RTCLib, and completely reworked the DS1307 RTC code - much cleaner and easier to display..Enjoy! dt 21DEC2021

-I found a glitch with the version of RTCLib that I was using, causing the month display to be corrupted e.g. 'APR' was displayed as 'AMR'. updating to latest version of RTCLib fixed this now displays 'Apr' dt 18APR2022
+I found a glitch with the version of RTCLib that I was using, causing the month display to be corrupted e.g. 'APR' was displayed as 'AMR'. updating to latest version of RTCLib fixed this now displays 'Apr'. dt 18APR2022